katzenpost/katzenpost/README.md

     go mod vendor
     $(go env GOPATH)/bin/qtdeploy build desktop

-Note that you may also need to export the QT_VERSION of your systems Qt5 libraries, for example on debian testing the packaged version is 5.15.2.
+Note that you may also need to export the QT_VERSION of your systems Qt5 libraries, for example on Debian Bullseye the packaged version is 5.15.2.

     export QT_VERSION=5.15.2